SPECCHIODB/specchio.ch/src/downloads/README.md

 The SPECCHIO Virtualbox is a complete SPECCHIO server and client installed under a virtual CentOS 7 installation using
 [Oracle Virtualbox](https://www.virtualbox.org/).

+Please read to [SPECCHIO VM]  [https://github.com/SPECCHIODB/Guides/raw/master/SPECCHIO_VM.pdf.] guide to learn more about installation and use.

 <!-- Warning about production use -->
 <div class="message is-warning">